THE CREATIVE CHEF METHOD

 Join the Waiting List

-If this approach resonates with you, you can join the waiting list and be notified when it becomes available.
+If this approach resonates with you, join the waiting list and be notified when the program becomes available.